 “She’s right,” Nicky agreed.
 He and Alice went inside as well.
 We stayed with them and got in for free with reentry stamps.
 While they went upstairs, I took Jack into the Disco portion.
 The Paramount secretaries were there and surrounded me.
 They remembered Jack as another of Joan Jett’s friends.
-He turned on the charm and we had five girls dancing with us.
+He turned on the charm.
+We had five girls dancing with us.
 I took the youngest looking secretary over to Rodney who was deejaying as usual.
 He was glad to play Runaways songs for her, insisting she come up and chose the tracks to play.
 ‘Cherry Bomb’ got everyone out on the dance floor.

 ‘Queens of Noise’ scared all the disco dollies away with its heavy metal overtones.
-We dragged the girls to the live stage area, but they screamed and tried to run away when they saw the art/punk band making noise on stage.
+We dragged the girls to the live stage area.
+They screamed and tried to run away when they saw the art/punk band making noise on stage.
 We convinced them to come up to the balcony where we ordered pitchers of beer.
 They all had IDs; nobody asked us.
 Nicky and Alice came over, impressed that we had lured straight girls to sit with us.

 “They’re our fan club from Paramount,” Jack bragged.

 “You have a band?”
 Nicky is clueless.

 “Sure.
 We backed up Liza Minnelli and Elton John at the Troubadour last summer.
 Joan Jett played with us.
 These girls love Joan.

 “That explains everything,” Alice commented.
 Joan had a reputation.

 I kidded Alice in Spanish that she was too much for straight girls.

 “Pense que yo esse una puta?”